UMN-Hydro/GSFLOW-GRASS/README.md

 #### Windows and Mac

-We recommend using **Anaconda**, which comes with most of the Python modules that one need for the execusion of the GSFLOW-GRASS codes: it includes numpy (computations and matrices), matplotlib (plotting), and pandas (database management), but does not include osgeo (geospatial libraries, labeled ``gdal'').
+We recommend using **Anaconda**, which comes with most of the Python modules that one need for the execution of the GSFLOW-GRASS codes: it includes numpy (computations and matrices), matplotlib (plotting), and pandas (database management), but does not include osgeo (geospatial libraries, labeled ``gdal'').

 Download Anaconda for Python 2.7+ from https://www.anaconda.com/download.
 When you install it, you are given the option to have it become your system-wide Python install in a set of two check boxes.
 We recommend that you do so (they may be by default not checked), but GSFLOW-GRASS will still run fine if they are not.
 These boxes make your whole system recognize Anaconda as your Python install, rather than limiting it to its enclosed environment.